seakhtar/nsf-sbir/pages/showcase.md

 ### Detecting biological contaminants in water & pharmaceuticals

 Spheryx, Inc., a small business funded by the National Science Foundation (NSF), created a technology to monitor, count and characterize microscopic particles in a variety of fluids, such as water, chemicals, or even pharmaceuticals.

-The Food and Drug Administration has identified groupings of proteins, called protein aggregates, as a significant safety hazard for biologic pharmaceuticals, which are widely considered the most promising class of new drugs.
-Protein aggregates are very hard to detect, and ingesting them can lead to severe immune reactions, sometimes even leading to death.

-Spheryx’s technology can detect, monitor and characterize protein aggregates suspended within pharmaceutical products, leading to safer products for the consumer and reduced manufacturing cost for the manufacturers.
-The technology is based on holographic video microscopy, which uses a microscope with laser light to create holograms of particles within cells.
-The holograms encode the three-dimensional information about the particles, and Spheryx extracts information to determine whether there are protein aggregates in the sample.

-Spheryx is supported by America’s Seed Fund powered by NSF, a $200 million program that awards research and development grants to small businesses and startups, transforming scientific discovery into products and services with commercial and societal impact.

 To learn more visit: [https://spheryx.solutions/](https://spheryx.solutions/).